-The normal distribution is the most widely used in understanding distributions of factors in the population.
+The normal distribution is widely used in understanding distributions of factors in the population.
 Because the normal distribution approximates many natural phenomena so well, it has developed into a standard of reference for many probability problems.

 Central Limit Theorem

 Normal distribution follows the central limit theory which states that various independent factors influence a particular trait.
 When these all independent factors contribute to a phenomenon, their normalized sum tends to result in a Gaussian distribution.

 The mean of the distribution determines the location of the center of the graph, and the standard deviation determines the height and width of the graph and the total area under the normal curve is equal to 1.